 })();

-For maximum privacy, completely disable WebGL and provide fake static data:
+For maximum privacy, replace WebGL entirely with a fake implementation that returns static data:

 (function() {